gpmd/generator-silverstripe/README.md

 ### To do

-- Add some basic 'starter' `.ss` template files.
+- Add basic Sass directory structure

 ### Help